88-degrees/Book-of-Changes/appendix02s2.md

 Paragraph 2.
 'Compliance (with the circumstances of his condition and place)' is merely another way of 'being firm and correct.'

 Paragraph 3.
-The language, 'What he holds in his grasp is low,' makes Kû Hsî and the older commentators generally understand low of lines 1 and 2, and their weak subjects.
+The language, 'What he holds in his grasp is low,' makes [Zhū Xī](https://en.wikipedia.org/wiki/Zhu_Xi) and the older commentators generally understand low of lines 1 and 2, and their weak subjects.
 But 'following' leads the mind to the lines above, as the [**Kāngxī**](https://en.wikipedia.org/wiki/Kangxi_Dictionary) editors point out.
 'Low' is to be understood in the sense of 'mean.'

 Paragraph 4.
 The 'being firm and correct' appears here as equivalent to the want of 'a selfish wish to influence.'